braham2019/waterlevel/README.md

-# waterlevel
+# Waterlevel

-Waterproof ultrasonic distance meter used to measure the water level in a rainwater tank.
-Output goes to LCD screen and to JSON web page.
+My first ever project based on Arduino code.
+I recently installed two 10000 liter rainwater tanks, and I wanted to visualize how much water is left in the tank in real time.
+The information needed to be visual on a small LCD screen inside my garage (next to the watertanks) and also on a web page, where it could be scraped or viewed.
+I also wanted to be able to update code using a web browser.

 Components used:
 - Adafruit ESP32 Huzzah (https://www.adafruit.com/product/3591)